defoebrand/react-catalog/README.md

 > This project is a React based catalog built is the capstone project for the Microverse React module coursework.
+It is meant to emulate the Bat Computer's resource cataloging stats of both Heros and Villians.

 ## Project Description

 The project is a react catalog app designed to display resources fetched from an API.
+It fetches a list of Superheroes and Supervillians that can be filtered by name and displays data upon click selection.

 ###### Screenshot coming soon!

 #### Features
--   To Be Determined Upon Completion
+-   Lists Heroes and Villians from throughout the MultiVerse
+-   Easy searching by typing into the search bar.
+-   Return to catalog display by clicking a bat symbol or typing into the input bar.
+-   Dynamic URL creation displays the name of the selection
+-   Image border displays Blue for Heroes and Red for Villians

 ###### Coming Features
+-   Enhanced search filters
+-   Increased catalog inventory

 ## Built With
 -   Atom